Dr. Eric Bechhoefer, Chief Engineer/CEO GPMS

 We treat internal shafts (within the gearbox) different than outer shafts (gearbox input shaft, tail rotor drive shaft).
 For internal shaft, we look at SO1 and SO2 (second shaft harmonic, which is sensitive to a bent shaft) and use the within and between aircraft variance to establish a threshold based on a 1 in a million probability of false alarm.
 Typically, this process results in SO1 thresholds on the order 0.02 IPS or so (which is pretty smooth).
 For external shafts, we use SO1, SO2, and SO3 (third harmonic, which is sensitive to coupling failures).
 We typically set an IEC limit for SO1 of 0.25 IPS, and set SO2, SO3 statically, again, based on the within and between aircraft.

-The process for bearings is somewhat different, because there is no OEM guidance.
+The process for bearings is somewhat different because there is no OEM guidance.
 Because the vibration signals of a faulted bearing are small compared to shaft order and gear mesh, detection of fault at the bearing rate frequencies using Fourier analysis is difficult.
 Fault detection of the baseband frequencies of the bearing rate is “stage 1” fault detection.
 Bearing faults detected using these types of analyses are late-stage — that is, the bearing can be close to catastrophic failure.
 At the very least, a bearing in this state is generating metal, which can cause damage to other components within the gearbox.

 Ultrasonic emission can detect bearing inner and outer race roughness (a “stage 3” fault).
 Still, the remaining useful life of a bearing at this stage is relatively long compared to the overall life of the bearing.
-Bearing envelope analysis (BEA) can typically detect bearing faults 100s of hours before when it is appropriate to do maintenance.
+Bearing envelope analysis (BEA) can typically detect bearing faults 100s of hours before it is appropriate to do maintenance.

 BEA is based on demodulation of high-frequency resonance associated with bearing element impacts.
 For rolling element bearings, when the rolling elements strike a local fault on the inner or outer race or a fault on a rolling element strikes the inner or outer race, an impact is produced.
 These impacts modulate a signal at the associated bearing pass frequencies, such as Cage Pass Frequency (CPF), Ball Pass Frequency Outer Race (BPFO), Ball Pass Frequency Inner Race (BPFI), and Ball Fault Frequency (BFF).
 Figure (1) is an Outer Race Fault, where the BPFO is approximately 80 Hz.
 Note that the modulation rate, T1, is approximately .0125 seconds (e.g., 1/80 Hz).
 The time T2, the period of the resonance, is approximately 1.12e-4 seconds, or about 9000 Hz.
 Note that the time domain representation is the superposition of many resonances of the bearing itself.